Beginnings and Endings

 creating the world;

-I was with Homer and Aesop,
+I was with Homer and Aesop, with Charlemagne

-in the water Christ walks on,
+and in the water Christ walks on,

 in hurricanes and harvests.